 Kopi Luwak, the most famous example of foraged wild animal coffee, has been part of the cultural heritage of Sumatran coffee farmers for centuries.
 This naturally occurring gastronomic phenomenon sees a synergy of man, animal, and ecosystem that elevates what are already very good coffee beans into something exceptional.

-The wild luwak, or 'civet cat' sniffs out only the very ripest coffee cherries, which it eats as part of inatural mixed diet.
+The wild luwak, or 'civet cat' sniffs out only the very ripest coffee cherries, which it eats as part of a natural mixed diet.
 After chewing the fruity exterior of the coffee cherry, the civet swallows the bean whole.
 Enzymes within the animal’s stomach massage the beans, changing their overall protein structure, and enhancing the sweetness and brightness.
-The beans are passed undigested by the luwaks and left for the keen eyed collector to find.
+The beans are passed undigested by the luwaks and left for the keen-eyed collector to find.
 Most of the people who collect and clean these ‘dropped’ beans are landless rural workers, who exist in harmony with the animals and ecosystem, and for whom these foraged beans represent a significant part of their livelihood.
-In other parts of the world, jacu birds, bats, and other animals produce similar examples of wild animal coffee.
+In other parts of the world, jacu birds, bats, and toucans produce similar examples of wild animal coffee.

 Sea Island Coffee has never and never will endorse or support the capture and caging of animals for coffee production.
 We source our wild animal coffee only from farmers who have evidence and documentation assuring that the provenance is 100% wild.
-The farmers that we buy our Kopi Luwak from are part of well known estates who are recognised by their government as producing only ethical, wild foraged animal coffee.
+The farmers that we buy our Kopi Luwak from are from well-known estates who are recognised by their government as producing only ethical, wild foraged animal coffee.